CoolLibs/imgui_gradient/README.md

 `Flag::NoColorEdit` : No color edit widget when selecting a mark.

-`Flag::NoWrapModeSelector` : No widget to change wrap mode position.

-`Flag::NoInterpolationSelector` : No widget to change how gradient colors are computed.

 `Flag::NoDragDownToDelete` : Don't delete a mark by dragging it down.